einzigartigerName/themis/README.md

 ```

 ## Usage
-Themis will first look in the current folder for a `todo.md` file, if not found, it will go look in your home directory and crate one, if non found.
+Themis will look in the current folder for a `todo.md` file.
+If not found, it will use/create one in your home directory.

 ### Arguments:
 `todo [ARGUMENT] [OPTION]`
 * `-c`: use current directory
 * `-d`: use home directory
-* `-f FILE`: use specified file
+* `-f FILE`: use FILE
 * `-h`: display help dialog

-If file does not exist, themis will create one.
+If file does not exist, `todo` will create one.

 ### Keybinds
 * `Up` or `k` - Up